 - Contact name

-- Online Chat/Skype
+- Online chat

-(WordPress can drive web traffic automatically to your website)
+(An expertly configured WordPress site can generate web traffic automatically to your site)

 Go here to learn more:

-- Contact Page
+- Contact Us

 - Privacy Statement

 - Website Disclaimer

 - External Links Policy

 We have written a detailed article about adding legal pages to your website here: The Importance Of Adding Legal Pages To Your WordPress Site